18F/handbook/_pages/how-we-work/mentorship.md

 ## Administrative information

 We ask that folks commit to a minimum of **6 weeks** to start with once we're able to find a match for people.
 The reason behind this it that allows for enough time to give the mentorship pair a chance to gel and develop a cadence and relationship with one another.
 It's usually a little slow going in the beginning especially if you haven't collaborated with one another before; this is okay!
-We want to make sure folks give things a chance and make a concerted effort.
+We want to make sure folks give things a chance and make a concerted effort, and have enough time to achieve their goals.

 However, we also don't want folks feeling like they're being forced to do something that isn't working for them or that they are stuck with someone that isn't a great fit.
 Whether or not you choose to continue as a pair after the 6 week time period is over is entirely up to both you and your partner.

+Just prior to starting, we also recommend that folks considering pairing together or being matched up have an intro meeting with each other to review the following things:

+* Details pertaining to the interests that you share
+* Scheduling and meeting length preferences
+* What drew you to the person, either to mentor them or to be a mentee of them
+* Establishing a closer bond with someone you normally wouldn’t have the opportunity to do so with

+If both folks feel comfortable moving forward, great!
+If not, absolutely no hard feelings and hopefully we can find another match.

 ### Areas of focus